 the pre-conditions.

-For the avoidance of doubt where one or more of the Agreement Parties for each insurance bound have set a pre-condition for the supply of information pertaining to the contract within a defined time period, then that agreement party may at the time of setting that pre-condition, permit the Broker to extend that defined time period by a reasonable amount of time.
-Any such permission extended to the Broker must be stated on the declaration contract and it is recommended that a maximum period of extension is shown.
+For the avoidance of doubt where one or more of the Agreement Parties for each insurance bound have set a pre-condition for the supply of information pertaining to the contract within a defined time period, then that agreement party may at the time of setting that pre-condition, permit the broker to extend that defined time period by a reasonable amount of time.
+Any such permission extended to the broker must be stated on the insurance contract and it is recommended that a maximum period of extension is shown.

-Basis of Claims Agreement

-Mandatory:

-The claims agreement procedure(s) must be specified, namely the applicable Lloyd’s Claims scheme if there are any subscribing Lloyd’s syndicates and the IUA claims agreement practices, if there are any subscribing bureau company insurers.
-Any other risk specific agreement procedures must also be included.

-It is also acceptable to state under this heading: Non-bureau companies to agree claims subject to their own claims agreement procedures.
+Any hold covered provisions should not be used systematically or extensively.

-Claims Agreement Parties
+Claims Agreement Parties - Mandatory:

-Mandatory:

-The identification of, or means of identification of, any insurers additional to the Slip Leader acting as claims agreement parties should appear under this heading.
+The identification of, or means of identification of, any insurers additional to the Slip leader of the Line slip acting as claims agreement parties should appear under this heading.

-Where the provisions of the applicable Lloyd’s Claims Scheme and/or the IUA Claims agreement practices clearly define the applicable roles, then the slip can simply refer to these provisions.
+Where the provisions of the applicable Lloyd’s Claims Scheme and/or the IUA Claims agreement practices clearly define the applicable roles, then the Line slip can simply refer to these provisions.

+Where the Single Claims Agreement Party (SCAP) Arrangements apply, the Slip Leader of each insurance bound will be the claims agreement party for in-scope claims.
+A model wording (LMA9150) should be incorporated under this heading (as shown in the example MRC Example within Section 5 of this guidance).

 The identity of the leading Lloyd’s syndicate and/or the leading Bureau Company should already appear under the Slip Leader and Bureau Leader headings so do not need to be re-stated here.

-The role of the Scheme Service Provider is defined within the applicable Lloyd’s Claims Scheme and does not need to be re-stated here.

-The identity of the second Lloyd’s syndicate, where this applies, and of any Company insurers that wish to agree claims in respect of their own participation do need to appear here.
+The identity of the second Lloyd’s syndicate and of any Company insurers that wish to agree claims in respect of their own participation do need to appear here.

 If the broker is aware of which parties will be performing these roles then this section should be completed accordingly.
 If not, a space should be left so that insurers can indicate their roles under this heading.